ngattusohw/Operating-Systems/assign3_new/readme.txt

 Ex: remove .//Directory1/file1InDir1.c 20

 delete [name]
--Write the full path of the file you wish to delete
+-Write the full path of the file/directory you wish to delete -The directory must be empty
-Ex: delete .//Directory1/file1InDir1.c 20
+Ex: delete .//Directory1/file1InDir1.c
+Ex: delete .//Directory1/

 exit
 -No special usage rules